Monday, July 27, 2015

 Of course, the final third is dedicated to jury room deliberations, with Bret as the lone holdout (a.k.a.
 "Juror 8") and Pike as the leading antagonist, ostensibly "Juror 3".
 Pike is the toughest nut to crack, and--as we heard while the card game was still going--has definitely pre-judged Gregg's guilt.
 But Pike isn't the sadistic bigot that Juror 3 was revealed to be in Rose's original, and in fact is given plenty of reason to dig in his heels--by Bret.

 Before discussing a single shred of testimony, Maverick bets Pike $500 that Gregg will be acquitted, putting the bet's outcome entirely in Pike's hands--Pike must vote "not guilty" for Bret to win his money.
 While it is typical MAVERICK subversion to feature such a perverse bet (a man's life literally hangs on the outcome!), in making it, Bret ensures that Pike will remain entrenched in his position before he gives evidence even the slightest chance of changing the man's mind.
-A minor flaw, true.
-Also more than made up for by Bret's ensuing presentation of logical thinking.
+A minor flaw, no?
+Still one more than compensated for by Bret's ensuing presentation of logical thinking.
 He's a worthy rival to Fonda's dramatic Juror, and rather than giving us the high minded homilies that other westerns would, Maverick climaxes his presentation with a card trick.

 Which, by the way, is what everyone remembers about Rope of Cards: the introduction of Maverick Solitaire.
 Watch closely: director Baer presents the entire sequence in one continuous shot, starting with the shuffle and ending with the highly unlikely (or is it?) five pat hands.
 Pike, being a player Bret accurately pegs as "only betting on sure things", falls hook, line and sinker for the presentation, but this second "safe bet" turns out to be anything but.
 Rather than ending up a shattered man like his 12 ANGRY MEN counterpart, Pike proves in the conclusion to be a "pretty good man" as Bret suspects in addition to a pretty good player.
 In modern poker parlance, though, Pike is "book smart" but not "street smart", though, and a professional player had better be both--like Bret.
 Maverick bluffs Pike off of a hand holding King high during the poker game, then later bluffs him into a call by making Pike think he has a near-certain winner in the denouement (when in fact, Pike is almost drawing dead)--playing the player both times.
 And using his poker skills to set an innocent man (another sharp read by Bret, the pro) free.